15 Things All DIYers Should Know About Bench Grinders

 Dress Wheels Frequently

-To use a dressing tool like this, start the grinder and wait for it to reach full speed.
+To use a dressing tool like this, start the bench grinder and wait for it to reach full speed.
 Then press the diamond wheel dresser against the spinning wheel, holding it perpendicular to the face of the wheel.
 Be sure to wear a good-quality dust mask.
 The fine aluminum oxide dust is very bad for your lungs.
 Draw a pencil line on the wheel before you start to help you gauge when you’ve removed enough material from the wheel.
 Dress the wheel just until the pencil line disappears.

 Check out these clever new uses for tools.